shinymetal6/A_os/drivers/uart/readme.txt

 Notes:

-The flags field is optional, defaults to WAKEUP_ON_RXFULL.:
+The flags field is optional, defaults to WAKEUP_ON_RXFULL and wakes up on interupt.
+There is no polling use for uart.
 The flags field can be a or combination of:
 	UART_USES_DMA_TX
 	UART_USES_DMA_RX